-- 7.1 The Designated Safeguarding Lead (and any Deputies) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with Keeping Children Safe in Education (DfE, 2019) In addition to formal training, the Designated Safeguarding Lead(s) will keep up to date with safeguarding developments and refresh their knowledge and skills regularly, but at least annually. - 7.2 All SECAT Headteachers, staff members and Governors, who have contact with children and young people, are required to receive appropriate safeguarding and child protection training, which is regularly updated.
+7.1 The Designated Safeguarding Lead (and any Deputies) will undergo updated Child Protection training specifically for Designated Safeguarding Leads at least every two years, in accordance with Keeping Children Safe in Education (DfE, 2020) In addition to formal training, the Designated Safeguarding Lead(s) will keep up to date with safeguarding developments and refresh their knowledge and skills regularly, but at least annually.

+- 7.2 The Headteacher, all staff members and Governors receive appropriate safeguarding and child protection training, which is regularly updated.
 In addition, all staff members receive safeguarding and child protection updates as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records are kept of all child protection training. - 7.3 The academies will ensure that the Designated Safeguarding Leads (and any Deputies) also undertake training in inter-agency working and other matters, as appropriate. - 7.4 The Headteachers, in the first instance, will provide support and supervision to staff involved in child protection issues.
+Records are kept of all child protection training. - 7.3 The Trust will ensure that the Designated Safeguarding Lead (and any Deputies) also undertakes training in inter-agency working and other matters, as appropriate.

+7.4 The Headteacher, in the first instance, will provide support and supervision to staff involved in child protection issues.

-7.5 All SECAT staff are made aware of the boundaries of appropriate behaviour and conduct.
+7.5 All staff are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are referred to in the Staff Code of Conduct/Staff Behaviour Policy.